Varuno8/varun-tyagi-verse/README.md

 - **Skills Section**: Overview of technical skills and expertise
 - **Achievements Display**: Showcase of certifications and notable accomplishments
 - **Living Resume**: Conversational AI avatar that answers questions about my experience
+- **Project List via Chat**: Ask the avatar for my portfolio projects and it will list them
+- **Experience & Education via Chat**: Ask about my background and the avatar shares a quick summary
+- **Personal Bio via Chat**: Ask "Who is Varun?" and the avatar responds with a short introduction
+- **Voice Controls**: Pause, resume, or stop the avatar's speech while chatting
+- **Conversational Memory**: The chat server includes recent messages when querying the model so the avatar remembers context

 ## Technologies Used